Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 Filer:

-- Open the sale "Rental > Schedule > Availability"
+- Open the sale "Rental > Schedule > Schedule"
 - Apply filter "Has Order Line"
 - Then search for "acme"
 - Ensure there are 3 slots